jalaluddinmohammed/terraform-zero-to-hero/Day-8/README.md

 https://youtu.be/-4IMy5ihiiU

-# 1. Terraform migration ( using  provider import and then running terraform import command which will create a state file).
+# 1. Terraform migration ( using import and then running terraform import command which will create a state file).

 - This will import the EC2 instance all details which was created manually.